autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>TEACHH</td>
-<td>Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) Model: A program of services, rather than a teaching method, in which respect for individual differences, respect and inclusion of parents and various professionals and input from individuals with ASDs are considered in treatment and education.
+<td>Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) Model: A program of services, rather than a teaching method, in which respect for individual differences, respect and inclusion of parents and various professionals and input from individuals with Autism are considered in treatment and education.
 Developed at the University of North Carolina, Chapel Hill and takes a lifespan approach.</td>
 </tr>
 <tr>
 <td>Theory Of Mind</td>